• Home

 • Divide the butter evenly into two large bowls.
 Since moisture has cooked off during the browning process, each bowl should contain about 100 grams of butter.

-• Add 1 tbsp of milk to each bowl and whisk to temper the butter.
+• Add 1 tablespoon of milk to each bowl and whisk to temper the butter.
 Let it cool for a few more minutes.

 • Whisk one egg into each bowl.
 Then add the sugars and whisk again.